aneeshnaik/LocalFlows/README.md

 ## Summary

-This code was used to generate the results in the article Naik, An, Burrage, and Evans (2021).
+This code was used to generate the results in the article Naik, An, Burrage, and Evans (2021): Charting galactic accelerations II: how to 'learn' accelerations in the solar neighbourhood.
 An earlier paper in the series ([An et al., 2021](https://arxiv.org/abs/2106.05981)) described a new method for calculating gravitational accelerations from a known stellar distribution function.
 Naik et al. (2021) then applied the method to mock data representing stars in the solar neighbourhood.

 The method is in two stages:
 1. We use normalising flows to 'learn' the distribution function of a 6D mock dataset.
 Here, our code is built around the implementation of masked autoregressive flows in the package `nflows`.
 2. We then convert these learned DFs to accelerations using our new technique.

 Please see our two papers for more details about the technique.

+As described below, the mock datasets used to generate the results in the paper are not stored in this repository, but [here](https://doi.org/10.5281/zenodo.5781350).
+Alternatively, the scripts in the `/data` folder can be used to generate the mock datasets anew.

 ## Citation